JoshuaWise/koa-vapr-comparison/README.md

 Abnormal conditions are commonplace in any network-based program.
 Connections can be destroyed unexpectedly, network packets of arbitrarily strange data can be received, and the complexity of serialization formats (such as [escape sequences](https://en.wikipedia.org/wiki/Escape_sequence)) can go unnoticed.
 All of this remains true for the case of HTTP services in Node.js.

 For the most part, the core [http](https://nodejs.org/api/http.html) module handles much of the necessary normalization of incomming network data.
 However, there are cases that need to be handled by userland libraries.
-The examples in this section are not cherry-picked to make Vapr appear artificially more robust, rather, they are a small sample of many sources of headache, which drove the desire for a more precise HTTP framework.
+The examples in this section are not cherry-picked to make Vapr appear artificially more robust, rather, they are a small sample of many sources of common headaches.